Refined analytic torsion as analytic function on the representation variety and applications: Refined analytic torsion as a holomorphic section

-In this section we show that the refined analytic torsion $\rat$ is a non-vanishing holomorphic section of\/ $\Dbundle$.
-More precisely, our main result in the following \begin{Thm} The refined analytic torsion $\rat$ is a holomorphic section of the determinant bundle $\Dbundle$.
+\begin{Thm} The refined analytic torsion $\rat$ is a weakly holomorphic section of the determinant bundle $\Dbundle$.
 In particular, the restriction of $\rat$ to the set $\Repo$ of acyclic representations, viewed as a complex-valued function via the canonical isomorphism